partisiablockchain/pbc-ledger-embedded-app/documentation/PBC_TRANSACTION.md

 ### Chain ID

-Each instance of Partisia Blockchain has a unique chain ID, to distingiush them.
+Each instance of Partisia Blockchain has a unique chain ID, to distinguish them.
 The ids are used when creating a signature, to prevent replaying of transactions across chains.
 Ids are always prefixed by their size as a u32.
 The most relevant ids are: